AlexPrestonSB/SendBirdDemo1/README.md

 # SendBirdDemo1
-Test Kotlin app to learn SendBird SDK
+Test app to learn SendBird SDK, as well as Kotlin, Dagger2, and MVP.